The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 Prior to or after the guided house tour, explore the remainder of the property on your own.
 I absolutely love the pool area and the funky chairs at the top of the hill.
 You can also climb into and emerge from one egg, creating the perfect selfie (if you like that sort of thing).

-The Kapellbrücke (Chapel Bridge) in Lucerne
+Cross the Kapellbrücke (Chapel Bridge) in Lucerne

 Joanne Norman, Sunsets and Rollercoasters